 In Vietnam, after 6 months living in Hoi An, I had it nailed, I’d found the vegan places and even a family-friendly burger joint with vegan options, but it took a while to get settled and find the good eating options.

-I also managed vegetarian, possibly vegan, in Thailand, although I can’t guarantee there was no fish sauce in my plant based Thai dishes.
-I did my best and it was easy to eat well at regular street food places in Thailand without meat, eggs or dairy.
+I also managed vegetarian, possibly vegan, in Thailand, although I can’t guarantee there was no fish sauce in my plant-based Thai dishes.
+I did my best and it was easy to eat well at regular street food places in Thailand without meat, eggs, or dairy.
 I’m feeling good about veganism, more determined.
 So let’s have another go, after all, every time we go without animal products it helps the cause in some small way.
-There is no such thing as failure, we can all help the plight of animals by just doing what we can.
+There is no such thing as failure, we can all help the plight of animals by just doing what we can and if I can only manage part-time vegan, so be it.
 5 years ago I wrote:

 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.